publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/m__us_usc_t22_s262s–2.md

     (b) __Functions of officers__

-    Each procurement officer appointed under subsection (a) of this section shall assist the United States Executive Director with respect to whom such officer is appointed in promoting opportunities for exports of goods and services from the United States by doing the following:
+    Each procurement officer appointed under subsection (a) shall assist the United States Executive Director with respect to whom such officer is appointed in promoting opportunities for exports of goods and services from the United States by doing the following:

         (1) Acting as the liaison between the business community and the multilateral development bank involved, whether or not the bank has offices in the United States.
 The Secretary of Commerce shall ensure that the procurement officer has access to, and disseminates to United States businesses, information relating to projects which are being proposed by the multilateral development bank, and bid specifications and deadlines for projects about to be developed by the bank.
 The procurement officer shall make special efforts to disseminate such information to small and medium-sized businesses interested in participating in such projects.
 The procurement officer shall explore opportunities for disseminating such information through private sector, nonprofit organizations.